-As described above, 852 waterbody crossings and 138 drainage crossings would take place within the Rover pipelines' permanent rights-of-way.
-Wetland and waterbody surveys are ongoing; therefore, additional crossings may be proposed based on the full survey results.
+As described above, 864 waterbody crossings and 139 drainage crossings would take place within the Rover pipelines' permanent rights-of-way.
 Rover would cross all waterbodies according to state-designated timing windows as discussed in section 4.6.2.1.

-Open-cut Crossing Method
+Open-cut Crossing Method (Wet)